-Dato’ Seri Dr Lim Keng Yaik (later Tun), during his presidential address at the 28th Gerakan National Delegates Conference in Penang, put forward the vision of a private, not-for-profit, virtual university to give more opportunities for pursuing higher education to working adults, in line with the concept of Lifelong Learning.
+Dato’ Seri Dr Lim Keng Yaik (later Tun), during his presidential address at the 28th Gerakan National Delegates Conference in Penang, put forward the vision of a private, not-for-profit, virtual university to give a “second chance” to working adults to pursue higher education, in line with the concept of Lifelong Learning.

 The Gerakan Education Foundation (GEF) was established as a tax-exempt charitable entity.
 It was chaired by Dato’ Seri Dr Lim Keng Yaik; other board members were the then Gerakan Deputy President Dato’ Kerk Choo Ting (later Dato’ Seri), Secretary-General Mr Chia Kwang Chye (later Dato’ Seri) and Treasurer Mr Ng Chiang Chin (later Datuk).

 The grandson of Towkay Yeap Chor Ee, Dato’ Stephen Yeap Leong Huat (later Dato’ Seri), agreed to work together to realise setting-up of the proposed university and to seek a court order for vesting in the Foundation, properties in the Yeap Chor Ee Endowment Trust (YCE-ET) designated for education as stated in Towkay Yeap’s will.

 Dato’ Seri Dr Lim started a fundraising campaign for the foundation to establish the university, joined by Dato’ Stephen Yeap and others.

 Eight experts in open and distance learning were commissioned to prepare a detailed proposal for the establishment of an “Open and Virtual University of Malaysia” (OVUM).
 The foundation received the report in 2003.